 I’m a postdoctoral fellow at the Instituto de Astrofisica de Canarias (Tenerife).
 I’m a member of the “Physical Properties and Evolution of Massive Stars” work group (P.I.
 Artemio Herrero Davo).

-My current research is focused on ground-based spectroscopic observations and analysis of massive stars in the Local Universe.
-Evolutionary stages and physical properties of such stars e.g. red supergiants and blue supergiants, mark them out as an important chemical abundance tracers of the galaxies young population which provide a snapshot of the most recent epochs of star formation and can be used to constrain chemical evolution models of galaxies.
+My current research is focused on ground-based spectroscopic observations and physical properties analysis of massive stars in the Local Universe.
+The evolutionary stages and physical properties of such stars e.g. red supergiants and blue supergiants, mark them out as an important, however, poorly studied objects in the galaxies.
+Detailed investigation of the observed massive stars is crucial for developing reliable theoretical models of the stellar evolution.

 I completed my MSc in Odessa Astronomical Observatory, where I worked on a chemical analysis of variable stars (RR Lyrae, semiregulars etc).

 email: firstname.lastname@example.org Instituto de Astrofísica de Canarias C/ Vía Láctea, s/n E38205 - La Laguna (Tenerife), España